-Prostitution and pornography laws are present in Nevada, and they are enforced by the same legal system in each the states.
+Prostitution and pornography laws are in Nevada, and the same legal system enforces them in each state.
 However, these two particular laws are written differently.
 In Nevada, the law is called “Legislature’s Interpretation of Prop.
 125”, which indicates that any reference to prostitution or pornography in the Code can only pertain to that specific language.

-In Clark County, one law that is directly relevant to prostitution laws in Nevada is Article 1, Section 5 of the Nevada Code.
+In Clark County, one law directly relevant to prostitution laws in Nevada is Article 1, Section 5 of the Nevada Code.
 “It is unlawful for any person, either male or female, to perform any act known as commercial sex business on another person.”
-The language used in this article is very broad and has been interpreted broadly by both the state and federal courts.
+The language used in this article is inclusive and has been interpreted broadly by both the state and federal courts.

 Two additional statutes, one enacted by the Nevada Legislature and another created by the state’s House of Representatives, are more directly relevant to prostitution charges.
-Both of these provide criminal penalties for pimps and prostitutes and they are included in the Nevada Prostitution Laws.
+Both provide criminal penalties for pimps and prostitutes, and they are included in the Nevada Prostitution Laws.

-Because the prostitution statutes only cover vaginal sex, some people mistakenly believe that the laws apply to men having sex with women in public.
+Because the prostitution statutes only cover vaginal sex, some people mistakenly believe the laws apply to men having sex with women in public.
 This is not the case.
 Another provision of the statute, Section 8, makes it a crime for a “girl” to knowingly give or receive money or anything of value from a “boy” for prostitution.

 Even so, the laws as they currently exist make it nearly impossible to fight a prostitution charge outside of Nevada, making finding a lawyer in Las Vegas difficult at best.
 There are, however, ways to seek legal assistance in Las Vegas if you’ve been charged with a Nevada prostitution offense.
 Many counties across the country have pro-bono public defenders.
-(The word “pro bono” simply means free, although the actual service provided may cost the client some money.)
+(The word “pro bono” means free, although the actual service provided may cost the client some money.)